sqoia-dev/panel.sh/docs/raspberry-pi5-ssd-install-instructions.md

 - If there is an EEPROM update, then use `sudo raspi-config` to update it
 - Go to `6 Advanced Opitions` &rarr; `A5 Bootloader Version` &rarr; `E1 Latest`, then select `Yes`
 - Reboot the Pi.
-- Finally, you'll need to run the Anthias installer: `bash <(curl -sL https://install-anthias.srly.io)`
+- Finally, you'll need to run the Panelsh installer: `bash <(curl -sL https://install-panelsh.srly.io)`
 - Follow the prompts to install and reboot the Pi
 - Once the install has completed, don't forget to change the password for your Pi uinsg `passwd`